sdaniels1288/swse-foundryvtt/README.md

 # swse-foundryvtt
 An unofficial port of the Wizards of the Coast Star Wars Saga Edition d20 RPG for Foundry VTT

+DISCLAIMER: I AM IN NO WAY AFFILIATED WITH WIZARDS OF THE COAST.
+THIS IS MERELY A PASSION PROJECT INTENDED FOR PERSONAL (NON-COMMERCIAL) USE.